microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-02.md

 - If the alert is configured correctly, it should fire and an email will be sent.

-### Create and alert for "Disk Write Operations/Sec"
+### Create an alert for "Disk Write Operations/Sec"

 The key steps that the students should perform are the following: copy the code used to deploy `Percentage CPU` alert, change the alert name and the threshold and set the `metricName` property to `Disk Write Operations/Sec`.